-All applications must be submitted through the Universities and Colleges Admissions Service (UCAS) by 6.00pm on 15 October prior to the year of entry.
+All applications must be submitted through the Universities and Colleges Admissions Service (UCAS) by 6.00pm on 16 October 2023.

 Applications are handled by the academic selector for medicine in the School of Medicine, Dentistry and Biomedical Sciences in conjunction with the Admissions and Access Service and the School Office.
 The academic selector has final responsibility for decisions on Medical applications.
 These can only be made on the basis of the information given and applicants must show due care and diligence when completing their applications.
 In particular, full details must be included about qualifications completed or still to be completed.